woywoy123/AnalysisG/README.md

 This section will be dedicated to give a brief description of what functions are in which files and how they are interfaced.

 ###  Closure - Event.py<a name="ClosureEvent"></a>
+The functions listed below are all part of a closure surrounding the EventGenerator class, that converts ROOT files into Python Objects.
 ___

 ```python